-The iconic shape celebrates the special moment you pour Coke over the ice: the sparkles, the bubbles.
-It was important to me that the glass was instantly familiar, as if you'd seen it before, yet it's completely new.
-A simple form stripped down to it's essence.
-The bowl, the shape of the glass, holding the glass.
+The iconic shape celebrates the special moment you pour Coke over the ice: the sparkles, the bubbles, sound of the fizz.
+It was important to me the glass was instantly familiar, as if you'd seen it before, but yet, it's completely new.
+A simple form stripped down to its essence - the shape of the glass, holding the glass.
 Internal force.
 Super Simple.
-The Coca-Cola Heritage glass continues the brands tradition of iconic glasses dating back to 1886.
+The Coca-Cola Heritage glass continues the brand’s tradition of iconic glasses dating back to 1886.
 Inspired by the Coca-Cola heritage, the glass takes the experience you know well and makes it simply more enjoyable.

 What was your first thought when you were approached by Coca-Cola?

 I was asked to do a modern interpretation of the classic Coca-Cola glass, the symbol of the brand, and thought to myself: How do you update an icon?

 What was the inspiration behind your design?
 Was there any Coca-Cola history in particular that inspired your design?

 I visited Coca-Cola’s design archives at the start of the project, which was inspiring.
 It became clear Coca-Cola has always created a design story around the drinking experience.
 I wanted to follow that tradition and create a new and simple design story around the moment you pour a Coke into its glass.

 The design is simple, iconic and approachable.
 The sculptural form merges a straight base with a bowl on top.
 A form with an internal force.
 It's about holding the glass, drinking, smelling.
 The top of the glass reinforces the unique taste of a freshly poured Coca-Cola and makes a sparkly and bubbly experience come to life, while keeping the ice in just the right position as you drink.